July 2nd 2019 – By: William Larsen – Civilians News – “News For All Views”

 – “The 6 Hour Work-Day” –

-Furthermore, our President claims that the current economy is booming, leaving no need to change, “the 8 hour work-day.”
-Google also states that, “when unemployment ticked down to 3.7 percent in September 2018, that marked the lowest job-less rate…. since December 1969, per The Bureau Of Labor Statistics.”
+Furthermore, our President claims that the current economy is booming, leaving no need to change the work day.
+Google, also states, “when unemployment ticked down to 3.7 percent, in September 2018, that that marked the lowest job-less rate…. since December 1969, per The Bureau Of Labor Statistics.”

-Nevertheless, whether you trust internet based statistics or not….. the heart of the issue remains, “everyone needs to earn a living,” and shortening the average work-day… could create more jobs.
+Now, whether you trust these types of internet based statistics or not….. the heart of this issue remains, “everyone needs to earn a living,” and shortening the average work-day… could potentially…. create more jobs.

 The Baseball Economy